adobe/UVSCAN/README.md

 ### Usage

-1. Copy UvScanConfiguration.json from /uv-test/src/utility/ to /uv-test/bin/utility/
+1. Copy `UvScanConfiguration.json` from `/uv-test/src/utility/` to `/uv-test/bin/utility/`

-2. Add locales in a txt file (locales.txt).
-For example:  /uv-test/Sample_Data/locales.txt.
+2. Add locales in a txt file (`locales.txt`).
+For example:  `/uv-test/Sample_Data/locales.txt`.

 3. Place all strings with/without URLs in a csv file containing records with the following headers -  "String Id", "Core String", "Localized String", "Locale".
-For example:  /uv-test/Sample_Data/Photoshop_x.x.csv
+For example:  `/uv-test/Sample_Data/Photoshop_x.x.csv`

-4. To compile the project - run "compile.bat" (change the paths accordingly)
+4. To compile the project - run `compile.bat` (change the paths accordingly)

     Compile.bat: